lacework/go-sdk/cli/docs/lacework_query_run.md

 ### Options

 ```
       --end string             end time for query (default "now")
+      --fail_on_count string   fail if the results from a query match the provided expression
   -f, --file string            path to a query to run
   -h, --help                   help for run
       --range string           natural time range for query
       --start string           start time for query (default "-24h")
   -u, --url string             url to a query to run
       --validate_only          validate query only (do not run)
 ```

 ### Options inherited from parent commands